 After successful completion of this course it is expected that the student will be able to:

 - CO1.
-Understand commercial banks with their functions. - CO2.
-Know bankers and bank customer's rights and obligations. - CO3.
-Know central bank and its various policies. - CO4.
-Realize bank customer relationship
+Understand importance of banks in economic activities. - CO2.
+Know types of banks with their significance - CO3.
+Know central bank and its policies. - CO4.
+Realize banking products and services